Artists. Performers. Teachers.

 Adjunct Professor of Woodwinds and Chamber Music

 He has performed with the Sessions Big Band, Kim Portnoy Big Band, St. Louis Jazz Orchestra, Jim Widner Big Band and the St. Louis Symphony Orchestra.
 He has been a member of the Fox Theatre Orchestra and the Muny Opera Orchestra for more than twenty years, and for the St. Louis Repertory Theatre at Webster University.
-He has performed with Louie Bellson, Jon Faddis, Rob McConnell, Clark Terry, Lew Tabackin, Toshiko Akiyoshi, Nick Brignola, Bobby Shew, Mel Torme, Michel LeGrand, Dave Pietro, and Conrad Herwig.
+He has performed with Louie Bellson, Jon Faddis, Rob McConnell, Clark Terry, Lew Tabackin, Toshiko Akiyoshi, Nick Brignola, Bobby Shew, Mel Torme, Michel LeGrand, Dave Pietro and Conrad Herwig.
 He has also performed with artists such as Henry Mancini, Johnny Mathis, Lou Rawls, The Four Tops, The Temptations, The Manhattan Transfer, Sammy Davis Jr., Natalie Cole, Barry Manilow, Bernadette Peters, Julie Andrews, Tony Bennett and Aretha Franklin.
 He has served as a faculty member for the International Summer Jazz Academy in Poland, the Webster Summer Jazz Camp, the Southern Illinois University Summer Jazz Camp and the Musicians Association of St. Louis Summer Music Workshop.

-He has appeared on many commercial recordings and two nationally televised ABC Television Specials.
+He has appeared on many commercial recordings and two nationally televised ABC television specials.
 He is director of bands at DeSmet Jesuit High School.

 Eric Ring, bassoon

-Adjunct Professor of Music Theory and Ensembles
+Adjunct Professor of Bassoon

 Eric Ring, DMA, undertook his undergraduate studies at the University of Iowa, where he graduated with a BA in History and a BM in bassoon performance.
-His graduate education includes an MA degree in Bassoon Performance from Western Illinois University, and a Doctor of Musical Arts in Bassoon Performance and Pedagogy (with a Music Theory Pedagogy Minor) from the University of Iowa.
+His graduate education includes an MA in Bassoon Performance from Western Illinois University, and a Doctor of Musical Arts in Bassoon Performance and Pedagogy (with a Music Theory Pedagogy Minor) from the University of Iowa.
 His major professors include Ronald Tyree, Douglas Huff and Benjamin Coelho.
 Prior to his arrival at Webster, Ring was the third bassoonist/contrabassoonist with the Cedar Rapids Symphony.
-He has also performed with the Des Moines Metro Opera, the Waterloo-Cedar Falls Symphony, and the Nova Singers and is a former member of the Beaufort Chamber Orchestra and the Parris Island Marine Band.
+He has also performed with the Des Moines Metro Opera, the Waterloo-Cedar Falls Symphony and the Nova Singers and is a former member of the Beaufort Chamber Orchestra and the Parris Island Marine Band.

 Cathy Woelbling-Paul, oboe